airbnb/swift/swift.md

 ```

 * **Only add guard to top of functions.** The goal of guard is to reduce branch complexity and in some ways adding guard statements in the middle of a chunk of code increases complexity.

+* **Use the following rules when deciding how to set up communication between objects.**
+  * Use the delegate pattern for announcing events about an object that originate at that object (e.g. a user gesture on a view, or a timer-based event.)
+  * Use the callback pattern for communicating the status of some requested task (i.e. failure, progress, completion, etc.)
+  * Use a multicast delegate pattern when you would use the delegate pattern but need to handle multiple listeners.
+Though there is no built-in Cocoa Touch mechanism for this, prefer this to KVO whenever feasible.
+Prefer this to NSNotificationCenter, when the event is about a particular object.
+  * Use NSNotificationCenter for truly global events (note: this should be fairly uncommon.)

+* **Classes should have a single, well-defined responsibility.** Keeping the number of classes down is a non-goal; don't shy away from declaring as many classes as you need.

+* **If you're undecided about whether to make a set of code into a module, make it into a module.** It's easier to de-modularize code than to go the other way later.